LiskArchive/lisk-legacy-docs/start/interact-with-network.md

 See a list of all commands and their example responses on the [Commands page](../lisk-sdk/lisk-commander/user-guide/commands.md).

-### 2. Write scripts in Javascript
-[Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) is a collection of Javascript libraries that help applications to interact with the network.
+- __2. Write scripts in Javascript__ [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) is a collection of Javascript libraries that help applications to interact with the network.

 On the [Packages page](../lisk-sdk/lisk-elements/packages.md) of Lisk Elements, all available libraries are listed and documented.

 One of the most useful packages in this regard is the [@liskhq/lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md) as it provides a slick interface to interact with the network in Javascript.

-### 3. Use Lisk Hub
-[Lisk Hub](https://lisk.io/hub) is the Graphical User Interface (GUI) to interact with the network.
+- __3. Use Lisk Hub__ [Lisk Hub](https://lisk.io/hub) is the Graphical User Interface (GUI) to interact with the network.

 It consists of wallet functionalities like sending transactions and viewing account history, as well as more extended features like delegate voting or registering as a delegate.

-### 4. Query the API
-To query the [API](https://lisk.io/documentation/lisk-core/api) manually, either from a public node, or connect to your own private node to interact with the network.
+- __4. Query the API__ - To query the [API](https://lisk.io/documentation/lisk-core/api) manually, either from a public node, or connect to your own private node to interact with the network.

 > View the full specification of the Lisk API, including example queries at [lisk.io/documentation/lisk-core/api](https://lisk.io/documentation/lisk-core/api)